Online Criminology Graduate Degree Programs

 Potential Criminology Careers

 After earning your graduate degree in criminology online, you might be interested in pursuing a career in the criminal justice system.
 For many students, this could mean pursuing a career as a criminologist.
-This career is a subset of sociologist.i Much like how sociologist study trends in human societal behavior, criminologists study trends in crime.
+This career is a subset of sociologist.
+Much like how sociologist study trends in human societal behavior, criminologists study trends in crime.
 Duties could include studying the rate of crime and its many factors in specific regions like cities, town, or counties.
 This position may require applicants to hold a doctoral degree to pursue entry-level roles.
-In 2016, criminologists earned a median salary of $79,750.ii
+In May 2020, criminologists earned a median salary of $86,110.
+(Source: BLS.gov)

 Additionally, online graduate programs in criminology could help you pursue a teaching career after graduation.
 Postsecondary teaching careers may require applicants to have a masters or PhD in their desired field.
 In this specific case, you would possibly need a PhD in criminology.

-In 2016, postsecondary teachers earned a median salary of $75,430.
-It’s also important to note that these roles are projected to increase by 13% from 2014 to 2024, which is faster than the national average.iii
+In May 2020, postsecondary teachers earned a median salary of $80,560 (Source: BLS.gov).
+It’s also important to note that these roles are projected to increase by 12% from 2020 to 2030, which is faster than the national average.
+(Source: BLS.gov)

 Your Search for Online Graduate Programs in Criminology